-Join Tim Grey for an in-depth discussion in this video Feathering a mask, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Feathering a mask, part of Photoshop: Creating Composites (2012).

 When you create a composite image it's very important that there's a realistic …blending between the two objects or the two images that you're blending. …I'll go ahead and zoom in on this image for example. …And you can see that we have a very abrupt transition between the rock layer …and the gradient behind it.
 That can create a rather artificial …appearance in the image.
 Well, granted in this case, the gradient …is certainly producing an artificial appearance. …But my point is that we want to make sure that we have an appropriate amount of …transition between the objects that we're blending.…